cnboonhan/embodied-ai/README.md

 # embodied-ai

-I capture my knowledge on Embodied AI here.
+I capture my tooling on Embodied AI here, and references to useful docs.

 The aim is to be:
 1. Concise